DFPercush/xfer/README.md

  * To listen (server) and send files: `xfer -l -s -f file1.txt file2.jpg file3.docx...`
  * To connect (client) and receive: `xfer -c my.host.com`
  * To connect (client) and send: `xfer -c 1.2.3.4 -s -f file1 file2 file3...`
+ * (linux only) To send entire contents of a directory: `find .
+2> /dev/null | xfer -l -s`
+You can pipe file names to the windows version too, but it doesn't have `find`.

 _Tip_: use the -v option (verbose) to see more detail.